Armi Kuusela: Early life

 Armi Helena Kuusela was one of six children born to Finnish parents who owned and operated a small family business, except when her father, a decorated veteran, fought for Finland during World War II.
-She attended Elementary and Middle School in Muhos, and Porvoon Naisopisto Boarding School in Porvoo, Finland.
-She was unexpectedly invited to participate in Finland's national beauty pageant because the mother of her boarding school roommate responded to a public notice seeking the ideal representative for Suomen Neito, (translated, Maiden of Finland).
-On May 24, 1952, Kuusela won Finland's national title, which qualified her to compete in the first Miss Universe Pageant.
-It also elevated her to the status of a Goodwill Ambassador for Finland.
-Her prizes included a round trip ticket on Pan American Airlines to attend the first Miss Universe Pageant.
+She attended elementary and middle school in Muhos and the Porvoon Naisopisto boarding school in Porvoo, Finland.

+Kuusela was unexpectedly invited to participate in Finland's national beauty pageant after the mother of her boarding school roommate responded to a public notice seeking the ideal representative for Suomen Neito (translated as Maiden of Finland).
+On May 24, 1952, Kuusela won the national title, which qualified her to compete in the inaugural Miss Universe competition.
+This also elevated her to the status of a goodwill ambassador for Finland.
+Her prizes included a round-trip ticket on Pan American Airlines to attend the event in Long Beach, California.

 Miss Universe

 Miss Universe Armi Kuusela greets people in front of Hotel Vaakuna in Helsinki, Finland, 1952.

-On 17 June 1952, chaperoned by her older sister, Kuusela took the Pan Am flight from Helsinki to Long Beach, California, where she took part in the first Miss Universe Pageant.
-Thirty contestants participated in the Pageant, held on 28 June 1952.
+On 17 June 1952, chaperoned by her older sister, Kuusela took the Pan Am flight from Helsinki to Long Beach, California, where she took part in the first Miss Universe pageant.
+Thirty contestants participated in the event, held on 28 June 1952.
 Kuusela, as Suomen Neito, captured the first Miss Universe crown.
 At her crowning, she was only 17 years old, weighed 49 kg (108 lb), and her height was 1.65 m.

 Among her many prizes, Kuusela received a new car and a long-term movie contract from Universal Studios.
 As titleholder, she also became a Goodwill Ambassador for the Miss Universe organization.

 Kuusela was the only Miss Universe to be crowned with the Romanov Imperial Nuptial Crown.
 The crown was previously owned by the Russian monarchy.

 That year, Kuusela also starred in a Finnish movie about her titled Maailman kaunein tyttö (The Most Beautiful Girl in the World).
 Tauno Palo played the role of Jack Coleman, Veikko Itkonen was the director, and Mika Waltari received writing credits for the film.